postal286/react_weather_widget/README.md

+Simple weather widget with 3 cities.
+Feel free to use it in your projects.
+Hope you'll like it! :)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>